CarrotBun/stat159-fall2016-project3/README.md

 3. Then, you will run through all of the different scripts just to make sure that everything is up to date and that you have a version of each of the output files you will do this by `make data eda session processing traintest regressions`
 4. In this project, we also had to create tests to be tested under testthat functions.
 To run the test-that tests, run the command `make tests`.
 5. Now you are ready to generate the report.
 To make the report, run the command `make report`, this will run the report.Rnw and generate the report.pdf.
-6. Finally, you can run `make slides` to generate the HTML presentation slides.
+6. For presentation, you can run `make slides` to generate the HTML presentation slides.
+7. To run the applet, run the command `make applet` to run the shiny app in terminal.
+To see the applet, open up the browser and go to the address at which the app is "listening on".
+For example, if terminal shows "Listening on http://127.0.0.1:4355", you should go to "http://127.0.0.1:4355/" to see the app (note the forward slash at the end).
+To terminate, use cltr+C.

 List of Make Commands for Phony Targets:
 If you type `make` followed by a phony target you will get the following results.